benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

     using this word so the c/c/c schtick makes sense.

-In this group session (which runs until 10:30am) your group needs to write a document.
-I don't want to be _too_ dogmatic about the form and content---the whole point of this workshop is to throw out the rulebook---but here's a example of the sorts of things that are usually important in describing an assessment
+In this group session (which runs until 10:30am) your group needs to write a (draft) document.
+I don't want to be _too_ dogmatic about the form and content---the whole point of this workshop is to throw out the rulebook---but here's a example of the sorts of things that are usually important in an assessment item:
-item:

-- **context**: the age/background/etc of the students you're targeting with your assessment task is up to you---you could choose early high-school one-off workshop, year 11/12 extension program (i.e. the c/c/c studio), first-year assignment at uni, graduate-level coursework, etc. (_note: this is the only part of the document which wouldn't necessarily be shown to the students_)

-- **description**: a high-level description of what the task is and what the the students will be doing
+- **description**: a high-level description of what the task is and what the students are required to deliver

 - **background/motivation**: a bit more background on the task, tools, problem domain, as well as any pre-requisite skills the students will need